DarkMechanikum/Advanced_Database_Concepts_Assignment/README.md

 Since at login user uses his email/phone, not his ID, secondary keys are necessary.
 Secondary index of products by category is necessary for browsing a category of items, so we must support retrieval of all products of a certain category.
 Secondary composite key of Orderes by status with filtering by userID is needed for displaying all orders of a certain status for a certain user.

-## Important note: since I am using PostgreSQL for my implementation data organisations other than heap or sorted are not avaliable, but I am using hashes for indexing, which will effectively achieve the same performance.
-Secondary index of Payments by PaymentDate is useful for statistics of the platform as a whole.